Taurine: Cats

 Cats lack the enzyme sulfinoalanine decarboxylase to produce taurine and must therefore acquire it from their diet.
-A taurine deficiency in cats can lead to retinal degeneration and eventually blindness ‒ a condition known as central retinal degeneration as well as hair loss and tooth decay.
-Other effects of a diet lacking in this essential amino acid are dilated cardiomyopathy, and reproductive failure in female cats.
+A taurine deficiency in cats can lead to retinal degeneration and eventually blindness ‒ a condition known as central retinal degeneration, as well as hair loss and tooth decay.
+Other effects of a diet lacking in taurine are dilated cardiomyopathy and reproductive failure in female cats.

 Decreased plasma taurine concentration has been demonstrated to be associated with feline dilated cardiomyopathy.
-Unlike CRD, the condition is reversible with supplementation.
+Unlike central retinal degeneration, the heart condition is reversible with supplementation.

 Taurine is now a requirement of the Association of American Feed Control Officials (AAFCO) and any dry or wet food product labeled approved by the AAFCO should have a minimum of 0.1% taurine in dry food and 0.2% in wet food.
 Studies suggest the amino acid should be supplied at 10 kg of bodyweight per day for domestic cats.

 Other mammals

 A number of other mammals also have a requirement for taurine.
-While the majority of dogs can synthesize taurine, case reports have described a singular American cocker spaniel, 19 Newfoundland dogs, and a family of golden retrievers suffering from taurine deficiency treatable with supplementation.
+While the majority of dogs can synthesize taurine, case reports have described a singular American Cocker Spaniel, 19 Newfoundland dogs, and a family of Golden Retrievers suffering from taurine deficiency treatable with supplementation.
 Foxes on fur farms also appear to require dietary taurine.
 The rhesus, cebus and cynomolgus monkeys each require taurine at least in infancy.
 The giant anteater also requires taurine.

 Birds

 Taurine appears to be essential for the development of passerine birds.
 Many passerines seek out taurine-rich spiders to feed their young, particularly just after hatching.
 Researchers compared the behaviours and development of birds fed a taurine-supplemented diet to a control diet and found the juveniles fed taurine-rich diets as neonates were much larger risk takers and more adept at spatial learning tasks.
-Under natural conditions, each blue tit nestling receive 1 mg of taurine per day from parents.
+Under natural conditions, each blue tit nestling receives 1 mg of taurine per day from its parents.

 Taurine can be synthesized by chickens.
 Supplementation has no effect on chickens raised under adequate lab conditions, but seems to help with growth under stresses such as heat and dense housing.